ForEvolve/forevolve.github.io/_drafts/en/2021-06-01-learn-coding-with-dot-net-core-part-10.md

 People may also use 2 spaces (not frequent in the .NET/C# world).
 Some people also prefer to use tabs instead of spaces.
 By default, Visual Studio and Visual Studio Code will translate a tab to _N_ spaces automatically (default: 4), so you don't have to type 4 spaces every time.
 One tab will do.
-That default can also be configured.

-> **"Fun" fact":** A tabs versus spaces war also exists where people prefer tabs over spaces or vice versa and argue that their way is the best over the other.
+> **"Fun" fact:** A tabs versus spaces war also exists where people prefer tabs over spaces or vice versa and argue that their way is the best over the other.
 > I personally use spaces, tried tabs, tried many techniques during the years, and realized that it does not matter much in the end.
 > If you are working in a team or an enterprise, there may well be existing guidelines around this.